Bhupesh-V/tinypdf/README.md

 # tinypdf

-Reduce/Compress PDF file size
+Reduce PDF file size

 ## What is this?

-At its core, `tinypdf` is a utility that uses multiple PDF tools behind the scenes to reduce file size, with a touch of configuration magic to make it seamless.
+At its core, `tinypdf` is a wrapper based utility that uses multiple PDF tools behind the scenes to reduce file sizes, with a touch of configuration magic to make it seamless.

 ## Why?

 - I wasn't really comfortable uploading sensitive files on web-server based PDF compression tools.
+Existing GUI based tools on my system resulted in unsatisfactory results (I was [greedy](https://x.com/bhupeshimself/status/1941499700802355317), since I wanted to reduce a file from 19MB to less than 1.5MB).
 - I like doing this [kind](https://bhupesh.me/publishing-my-first-ever-dockerfile-optimization-ugit/) of [stuff](https://bhupesh.me/minimalist-guide-git-clone/) (reducing asset sizes).

 ## Installation